Klok Desktop Application

 Visual Display of Your Time

 When you think about your day or week, does it feel like it is getting "filled-up" with work?
 We thought so too.
 That's why Klok shows your time entries as blocks that fill up your days very much like your calendaring application works.
 Most applications just let you enter the total time spent on a project per day in a spreadsheet view.
 The problem with that approach is that you potentially lose some valuable information.
-For example, if you or your staff spend four hours each on two separate projects within a day, it might be useful to know that the time was spent in 16 individual 30 minute entries as you toggled between projects numerous times thoughout the day.
+For example, if you or your staff spend four hours each on two separate projects within a day, it might be useful to know that the time was spent in 16 individual 30 minute entries as you toggled between projects numerous times throughout the day.
 By having this information, you can identify inefficiencies that might be totally lost if you didn't track this level of detail.

 Flexible Client/Project Structure